 15 June 2017

-Please read this policy carefully to understand our views and practices regarding your personal data.
+Please read this notice carefully to understand our practices with respect to personal data.

 The Criminal Finances Act 2017 (the CFA) came into force in the United Kingdom on 30 September 2017 and creates new duties for Shearman & Sterling LLP, Shearman & Sterling (London) LLP and Shearman & Sterling (together, the firm).